-Speaking of Valcambi, you can't go wrong with its dazzling CombiBar.
-The gold bar for sale’s most common option is the 50-gram (1.60 Troy oz), 999.9 purity CombiBar.
-The rectangular bar is sold as one 50-gram gold bar, but it can also be split into 50 individual 1-gram bars.
-Valcambi's brilliant technology makes sure there's no loss of purity or gold content when separating the bars.
+You can't go wrong with Valcambi's CombiBar.
+The most common option is the 50-gram (1.60 Troy oz), 999.9 purity.
+The rectangular bar is sold as one 50-gram bar, but it can also be split into 50 individual 1-gram bars.
+Valcambi's brilliant technology makes sure there's no loss of purity or gold content when separating them.

 Royal Canadian Mint Gold Bar

-If you’re looking for gold bullion bars, the Royal Canadian Mint is one of the very few sovereign mints that issues such.
-Its 999.9 purity is a phenomenal value for the savvy gold investor.
+The RCM is one of the very few sovereign mints that issue such products.
+Its .9999 pure gold content is a phenomenal value for savvy gold investors.
 On the bar, you'll find the mint's maple leaf logo, together with its name in both English and French.

 Sunshine Minting Gold Bar